• g2 badge

 • A popup that shows a product only to visitors who viewed it before

-Flaus is promoting its product (the world’s first electric flosser!) with an email signup popup on the homepage.
-The campaign is featuring a nice product image, a unique value proposition, and a nice discount:
+Flaus promotes its product (the world's first electric flosser!) with an email signup popup on the homepage, featuring a nice product image, a unique value proposition, and a discount:

 flaus product promotion popup

-This product promotion example is great if you, for example, sell one or a few items.
+This product promotion example is great if you sell one or a few items.

 See how to do page targeting

-Dolce & Gabbana promotes a popular product like that:
+Another example: Dolce and Gabbana promotes a popular product like this:

 dolce gabbana popup box